Fady-Nabil/Ecommerce-Website-Project/README.md

 # Ecommerce-Website-Project
-in this project I made a simple eCommerce website
+in this project I made a simple eCommerce website.

 # how to use this project
 1. install xampp